Yoshitaka Nishimura

-Yoshitaka Nishimura (西村宜隆) (born February 9, 1979, Kyushu), better known as DJ Yoshitaka, is a composer for Konami's line of Bemani games.
+Yoshitaka Nishimura (西村宜隆, Nishimura Yoshitaka), better known as DJ Yoshitaka, is a Japanese musician and businessman best known for his work on Konami's line of Bemani games.
 He has been making solo songs since the release of Beatmania IIDX 11: IIDX Red, though he has had previous Bemani involvement as a member of Osamu Migitera's Des-ROW group.
 He often composes for the Beatmania IIDX and the Pop'n music series, and then began composing for the Guitar Freaks & DrumMania and the Dance Dance Revolution series in 2005 and 2007, respectively.
-DJ Yoshitaka still often works with Des-ROW for some Pop'n music songs.
-In the Reflec Beat series, DJ Yoshitaka regularly appears alongside fellow composer Sota Fujimori as a double act, Venus.
+DJ Yoshitaka often works with Des-ROW for songs in the Pop'n music series.
+In the Reflec Beat series, DJ Yoshitaka regularly composes and sings alongside fellow composer Sota Fujimori as a double act, Venus.

 DJ Yoshitaka's Bemani Music Foundation artist page states that he likes taking trips, fine days, cappuccino, Shibuya, motorbikes, vegetable pancakes and people who are kind.
 It says that he dislikes rainy seasons and people who are cold.

 Along with dj Taka, L.E.D., Sota Fujimori, Ryu☆, kors k, and 猫叉Master, DJ Yoshitaka is part of Beatnation Records.

 DJ Yoshitaka has been one of the sound producers for Beatmania IIDX since the release of Beatmania IIDX 11: IIDX Red.
 He became the sound director of the Reflect Beat series since 2010.
 In 2013, he became the producer of Sound Voltex II -infinite infection-, a sequel to the original KONAMI game Sound Voltex Booth.

-DJ Yoshitaka is the CEO of Konami Arcade Games Co., Ltd., a subsidiary of Konami Amusement Co., Ltd. as of June 2, 2025.
+In 2015, Yoshitaka served as the production manager of Konami Digital Entertainment.
+In March 20th, 2019, he was promoted to Executive Officer of Konami Amusement.
+On October 1, 2025, Nishimura became president of Konami's newly formed Konami Arcade Games subsidiary, when the Konami Group restructured.
+Due to taking on management roles, his solo musical appearances in Bemani has dwindled as of 2015.